TobyFenn/how-to-make-rain/docs/index.md

 Each section of this guide is organized to provide both overview and detailed information.
 Use the links above to navigate to specific topics of interest.
 Within each section, you'll find:

+- Photos and diagrams to illustrate concepts
 - Detailed explanations of key concepts
 - Tables summarizing important data
 - Highlights of significant research findings
 - Discussion of challenges and ongoing debates in the field

+You can search with the bar at the top right corner.